Dracfo/rytoastplanner/README.md

 - Manage the events that occur at each meeting (duration, description, role, order, user)
 - View the meetings individually, as a list, or as a spreadsheet.
 - Bulk create a group of meeting using the 'Bulk Create Meetings' button
+- Send emails to members regarding attendance, role sign ups, and general meeting reminders

 #### Individual Meeting View
 - View all the events of the meeting, including start times, duration, member assigned, and event description
-- A sidebar with meeting information, helpful links, a list of the club executives with links to their LinkedIn, and a list of all the meeting roles with the members who are scheduled for them.
+- A sidebar with meeting information, helpful links, a list of the club executives with links to their LinkedIn, a list of all the meeting roles with the members who are scheduled for them, and a guest list.
 - Ability to confirm or deny attendance at the meeting
+- Ability to print out a formatted meeting agenda

 #### Meeting List View
 - View the date of each meeting with a link to view the full meeting page